 In 2020, Nebulae became an Adjunct Instructor at the University of New Orleans, teaching digital music and production using Ableton Live.
 In addition, Nebulae has taken leadership roles in the Dallas Ableton User Group and founded and runs the New Orleans Ableton User Group on Facebook.

 Abid Hussain is also an attorney at his law firm, Hussain Law LLC.
-His law practice focuses on business, corporate, and intellectual property law.
-Abid is an Of Counsel attorney at the law firm of Sternberg, Naccari & White, LLC, in New Orleans, Louisiana.
+His law practice focuses on commercial transactions and litigation, corporate law, trademarks, copyrights and other intellectual property law, and nonprofit law.
 In 2018, Abid’s law and music worlds collided in his presentation on the tension between copyrights and sampling in modern music production at Ableton’s Loop conference in Hollywood, California.